tBaxter/tango-contact-manager/README.md

     pip install git+https://github.com/tBaxter/tango-contact-manager.git

+tango_shared is a dependency.
+It will be installed.

 ## Usage:
-Add 'contact_manager' to your installed apps, then run syncdb or migrate.
+Add 'contact_manager' and 'tango_shared' to your installed apps, then run syncdb or migrate.